external-secrets/external-secrets/docs/guides-anchore-engine-credentials.md

 # Getting started

-Anchore engine is one of the best of breed security scanning used for scanning docker images, filesystems and with Harbor allowing a complete solution to container scanning at build time, nightly and with the admission controller the prevention of unscanned images from being deployed into kubernetes clusters.
+Anchore Engine is an open-source project that provides a centralized service for inspection, analysis, and certification of container images.
+With Kubernetes, it also brings nice features like preventing unscanned images from being deployed into your clusters

 ## Installing with Helm